danij1990/Time-Travel-on-the-Python-Commmad-Line/README.md

 This "How to Play" section provides users with a step-by-step guide on how to start and enjoy your game, making it easy for them to understand the gameplay mechanics and objectives.
 ## Apps Used

+### Technologies Used

 | App           | Description                |
 | ------------- | -------------------------- |
 | Git           | Version control system     |
 | GitHub        | Code hosting platform      |
 | CodeAnywhere  | Online code editor         |
 | Heroku        | Deployment platform        |

+## Technology Used

+This project is built using a combination of technologies to facilitate development, version control, and deployment.
+The following tools and platforms were used:

+- **Python**: The core programming language for building the project.
+Python is known for its simplicity and versatility, making it a great choice for a wide range of applications.

+- **Git and GitHub**: Version control and collaborative development were managed using Git, a distributed version control system, and GitHub, a popular platform for hosting and collaborating on Git repositories.
+This allowed for seamless collaboration and easy tracking of changes.

+- **Heroku**: The project is deployed on Heroku, a cloud platform that enables easy deployment, scaling, and management of web applications.
+Heroku provides a convenient way to host and showcase your project to the world.

+- **CodeAnywhere**: CodeAnywhere is an integrated development environment (IDE) that provides a cloud-based coding environment accessible from anywhere.
+It was used for development, coding, and testing during the project's lifecycle.

+These technologies collectively ensure efficient development, version control, and deployment of this project.